sebastian-soderholm/boxinator/ClientApp/README.md

 1. To install all required packages, run
 `npm install`

-2. To run front end application in development environment execute `ng serve` and navigate to `http://localhost:4200/`
+2. To run this front end application in development environment execute `ng serve` and navigate to `http://localhost:4200/`

 3. Create firebase account for authentication